takecare/robotchallenge/README.md

+### Running

+In the root dir of the project run ` ./gradlew run -q --console=plain`.
+Input data as described/showcased below.
+Alternatively you can import this project in IntelliJ (or Android Studio).

 ### The Problem
 ```
 The surface of Mars can be modelled by a rectangular grid around which robots are able to move according to instructions provided from Earth.
 You are to write a program that determines each sequence of robot positions and reports the final position of the robot.